k1rana/jokopi-react/README.md

 This is an example application that shows how `jokopi` is applied to a react app.

-Build using create react app.
+Build using vite + react.

 You can build it by yourself